BabylonJS/Documentation/content/How_To/Physics/Joints.md

 **_PhysicsJoint Playground_**

-- <Playground id="#RHBQY9#15" title="Ball and Socket" description="Simple example of a ball and socket joint with box and sphere imposters." image=""/>
+- <Playground id="#RHBQY9#15" title="Ball and Socket" description="Simple example of a ball and socket joint with box and sphere imposters."/>

 ### Wheel Joint